catcups/flutter_-practice/README.md

-# flutter_app
+# flutter_practice

-A new Flutter application.
+A new Flutter practice.

 ## Getting Started